‘Ember to Empower’: Co-designing a one-stop burn recovery toolkit for burn survivors

 The project has been funded by the Medical Research Future Fund (MRFF) under the Survivorship Scheme (#2040537).

-If you would like to participate in this research or need further information, please contact ember2empower@qut.edu.au.
+If you would like to participate in this research or need further information, please click the study recruitment button below, or contact ember2empower@qut.edu.au.

 Chief Investigators